datacommonsorg/docsite/courseware/index.md

 All material is provided publicly and free of charge, under a Creative Commons license ([CC BY](https://creativecommons.org/licenses/by/4.0/)).
 If you end up finding any of this material useful and would like to be notified of updates, do [drop us a line](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform).

+## FERPA Compliance

+Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with FERPA.
+For specific questions about FERPA compliance, please contact your organization’s legal counsel for advice.

 ## Courses

 **[Data Literacy](/courseware/data_literacy/overview.html)**